 We always recommend this humidifier from Amazon as a great place to start.

 Satin Pothos plants need bright but indirect light to really thrive.
 They can adjust to lower and medium levels of light but you’ll see less variegation in their leaves which is always a shame.
-But the one thing that Satin Pothos plants can’t handle, is long periods of direct sunshine.
+But the one thing that these plants can’t handle, is long periods of direct sunshine.
 This is especially a problem during summer where the sun is much stronger.
-It can leave the leaves looking yellow, scorched and faded.
+It can leave the leaves looking scorched and faded.

 If you think that direct sunshine is causing the yellow leaves on your Satin Pothos, try to move your plant a little bit further away from the window so that it doesn’t receive any direct sun.
-Unfortunately, once your Satin Pothos leaves have burnt, there’s no going back so we recommend trimming off the worst affected leaves to encourage new healthy growth.
+Unfortunately, once your plant’s leaves have burnt, there’s no going back so we recommend trimming off the worst affected leaves to encourage new healthy growth.

 As well as too much sunlight, not enough can also cause some yellowing in the leaves of your Satin Pothos.
 However, it is mostly paired with small leaves and leggy or stunted growth.
 This is most common during winter where the sun is weaker and out for less of the day.

-If you suspect that a lack of natural sunlight is the cause, start by placing your Satin Pothos nearer to a window.
+If you suspect that a lack of natural sunlight is the cause, start by placing your plant nearer to a window.
 If this happens during winter, you can get away with placing it right by the window as the direct sun rays won’t be as intense as in summer.
 However, during summer, you’ll want to be a little more cautious as to how much extra sunlight you give your Satin Pothos as too much light can also bring a range of issues as we explain next!

 A slightly rarer issue that might be causing the yellow leaves on your Satin Pothos is a pest infestation.
 The uninvited visitors will suck on the leaves, exhausting them and causing them to turn yellow and eventually fall off!

-If you spot pests lurking on your Satin Pothos the first thing to do is isolate your plant to prevent the infestation from spreading throughout your urban jungle.
+If you spot pests lurking on your plant the first thing to do is isolate your plant to prevent the infestation from spreading throughout your urban jungle.
 Then you want to trim off the worst affected leaves and vines to reduce the overall number of insects and curb the growth of the infestation.
 Then give your plant a wash down in the sink and treat with an insecticide/neem oil.

 If you’ve checked the potting mix for root rot, decided that light levels aren’t an issue and don’t find any pests, then another cause may be incorrect fertilisation.
 Although Satin Pothos plants enjoy monthly feeding during the growth period, too much fertiliser can very quickly cause scorched leaves and yellow patches.